jebofponderworthy/windows-tools/README.md

 ## GETREDISTS.CMD:  Get and update Microsoft VC++ redistributables using GetRedists.ps1

 Lots of software uses Microsoft VC++ redistributables.
 They get updated fairly often and almost never automatically.
 To bring all of yours up to date and install all the newers which Microsoft supports, run [GETREDISTS.CMD](https://raw.githubusercontent.com/jebofponderworthy/windows-tools/master/RUN/RUN.CMD) to call GetRedists.ps1.
-Requires PowerShell 5.1.
+Requires PowerShell 5.1, and automatically pulls in the VcRedist module.

 ## RunDevNodeClean